 FIRST LEARN THE BASICS:

-- I take only Aetna and Blue Cross insurance: use this form to call them (or any other insurer) and check your mental health benefits.
-Sorry, I can't take medicaid or medicare.
+I take only Aetna and BCBS employer provided insurance, no others: use this form to call your insurer to check your mental health benefits.
+Sorry, absolutely no EAPS, and no medicaid or medicare, they will not reimburse you.

-- I'm located in Manhattan, at 138 w 25 st between 6th and 7th Aves, accessible from any subway that goes to 23rd or 28th St., PATH trains, Penn Station, and Port Authority
+I'm located in Chelsea, (Manhattan) at 138 w 25 st between 6th and 7th Aves, easily accessible from any subway that goes to 23rd or 28th St., PATH trains, Penn Station, and Port Authority.
+Please allow extra travel time for your first visit.
+As you know, our subways have become quite unpredictable.
+There are some (expensive) parking garages in the neighborhood.
+There is no on-street parking until after 7 pm.

 For more details, read on: